 If I order a pumpkin spice latte, I will always want a slice of warm pumpkin bread to go with it.
 But buying pastries can really add up at the coffee shop after a few visits.

 That’s where the fall baking desire comes in: I love to bake up a few loaves of pumpkin desserts in the fall.
-From pumpkin doughnut muffins to pumpkin cake push pops, there is always room in my baking schedule for more pumpkin.
+From pumpkin doughnut muffins to pumpkin cake push pops to pumpkin pop tarts, there is always room in my baking schedule for more pumpkin.

 But pumpkin bread takes the cake.
 It is often requested in my house whenever the hot temperatures subside.